Monday, April 13, 2015

 Atari ST magazines

-An era long since gone
+An era long gone

-The Atari ST had some of the best magazines the world has ever seen and I still find it helpful in referring back to old issues for their features, reviews, and other information.
-Thankfully, there are many websites that have scans of this golden era covering ST Action, ST Format, Atari World, ST User, etc...
-So enjoy the reading, and cover disks!!
+The Atari ST had some of the best magazines the world has ever seen, and I still find it helpful in referring back to old issues for their features, reviews, and other information.
+Thankfully, many websites have scans of this golden era covering ST Action, ST Format, Atari World, ST User, The One, etc...

 Grab a magazine from the rack...